just-gitlab-clones/guillotine/README.md

   - `warning`
   - `error`
 - `keepMenuOpen` (string): whether the menu should stay open after an item has been selected.
-This is the global option, which may be overriden by `keepMenuOpen` for specific items of type `command` or `switch`.
+This is the global option, which may be overridden by `keepMenuOpen` for specific items of type `command` or `switch`.
 Valid values
   are:
   - not defined (default): the default behaviour of gnome applies, i.e., the